Oxygen Deprivation Injury Attorneys in NYC

 - Failure to diagnose fetal distress

-- Prolapsed umbilical cord (cord pushed ahead of baby during labor), cutting off blood flow
+- Prolapsed umbilical cord (cord pushed ahead of baby during labor), cutting

 - Preeclampsia (high blood pressure and increased protein in mother’s urine)

 - Separation of the placenta from the fetus

 - Injury caused by forceps or vacuum extraction

 Anesthesia errors also can lead to oxygen deprivation.
 When the anesthesiologist

 fails to monitor oxygen and anesthesia levels or heart rate, patients

 are at risk.
 Improper positioning of the endotracheal tube can block the